Risingson/eveeyedocs/docs/data/tag.md

 Further highlights systems with NPC stations in them.

 **Rookie Systems**<br>
-Tags systems with ice anomaly occurrences.
-The brighter the color the more anomalies are spawned.
+Tags Starter Systems, systems with Career Agents and some Sisters Epic Arc systems.

 **Ice Occurrence**<br>
 Tags systems with ice anomaly occurrences.
 The brighter the color the more anomalies are spawned.